CurtisWirtz/curtiswirtz.github.io/index.markdown

     image: "/assets/images/compris.jpeg"
     url: "https://www.comprisvineyard.com/"
   - title: "Brown Hope"
     description: "Vibrantly colored layouts that bring a smile to my face.
-Tailored to the inspiring work that they do."
+Tailored to the important and inspiring work that they do."
     tech:
       - "Node.js"
       - "React"